 Oil prices also drew support from a report that showed developed countries started the year with the lowest oil inventories since 2008.

 Oil inventories in the developed world plummeted by 1.5 million barrels per day (bpd) in the last three months of 2013, the steepest quarterly decline since 1999, the International Energy Agency (IEA) said in its monthly report last week.

 The oil demand outlook for 2014 has also improved as global agencies the IEA, OPEC and the U.S. Energy Information Administration have all raised their forecasts on stronger economic growth in Europe and the United States.

 Political instability in Libya added to global supply concerns.
 Libya’s oil production has dropped to 390,000 bpd, some 70,000 bpd less than last week, as protests have partly blocked flows from the El Sharara oilfield, the state National Oil Corp said.

 On Tuesday, Iran and the world powers will start negotiations to strike a long-term nuclear deal.

-A positive outcome would be negative for oil as sanctions on Tehran would likely ease further, allowing the OPEC producer to export more crude and add to global supply.
+A positive outcome would be negative for oil as sanctions on Tehran would ease, allowing the OPEC producer to export more crude and add to global supply.

-"The market's attitude is to react to news as they unfold," Spooner said.
-"If there is any advance or any progress on lifting sanctions, that would be a positive for supply."
-(Editing by Himani Sarkar and Tom Hogue)
+“The market’s attitude is to react to news as they unfold,” Spooner said.
+“If there is any advance or any progress on lifting sanctions, that would be a positive for supply.”
+(Editing by Himani Sarkar)